 2. No, follow through.

-This one might be a little bit more obvious but it’s one very important things that can hurt a healthy relationship.
+This one might be a little bit more obvious but it’s one very important things that can hurt healthy relationships.

 Do you and your partner ever agree to do something and then one or the other of you don’t follow through?
 Do you not follow through because you didn’t really want to do it or because you forgot or because time didn’t allow?
 Do you try to sweep it under the rug and either lie about it or make excuses?